THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 I’ve saved a boatload buying chicken whose sell by date is that day or the next day.

-Usually it will be with the other chicken, but will have a special $1 off coupon.
+Usually it will be with the other chicken, but will have a special coupon sticker on it.

 It has been said time and time again that brewing your own coffee will save you a lot of money.

 Instead of just brewing your own coffee, what about roasting it as well?